 With 6,3 devices, the average household today spends most of the time awake surfing the Internet and the more people surf the Internet, the higher the risk of being malicious or malicious.

-In its annual survey, Kaspersky Lab found that 63% of Internet users are concerned about phishing email and web pages.
-To address this concern, Kaspersky Internet Security and Kaspersky Total Security include anti-phishing technology to prevent users from falling victim to forgery or spam, fake web pages, or fraud.
-Additionally, the updated URL Advisor tells the user if the search engine link ends up on a trusted, suspicious, dangerous or phishing website through a special link near each link.
+In its annual survey, Kaspersky Lab found that 63% of Internet users are concerned about phishing emails and websites.
+To address this concern, Kaspersky Internet Security and Kaspersky Total Security solutions include anti-phishing technology to prevent users from falling victim to fake or spam emails, fake websites or fraud.
+In addition, the updated URL Advisor informs the user if the link in the leads to a trusted, suspicious, dangerous or phishing website through a special indicator near each link.

 House is where the important facts are